 'Red Fury' PP19698 trumpets fiery red flowers on glossy leaves that bloom spring through fall.
 A vining shrub, it can be trained on a trellis, growing to 6' or more, or pruned for shrubbery or in a hanging basket.
 Regular watering.
 Find a warm location in coastal areas and protect from cold outside Sunset zones 21-24/USDA 10. rev 7/2012-Suzy Brooks

-vining Dipladenia type, with deep, true red flowers.
-Easily the
+a more vining Dipladenia type, with deep, true red

 SunParasol 'Giant Crimson' PPAF flowers an improved red, larger than 'Crimson' but otherwise just as excellent. rev 7/2008

 SunParasol 'Pretty Crimson' blooming can you get any redder?
 A form with the same striking, intense red flowers but smaller, and with shorter internodes.
 This makes a superior container plant and doesn't need be grown with support if you trim off the young stems that reach up.
 If you want vine form, tie those runners up. rev 4/2010

 'SunParasol Stars & Stripes' striped flowers red flowers with white stripes.
 An evergreen, vining shrub, growing 6-8' tall, and blooming until cold weather arrives. rev 7/2011

 Manfreda maculosa TEXAS TUBEROSE, RATTLESNAKE AGAVE nice, spotted lawn soft, brittle leaves of olive green with faded purple spots in a low growing rosette.
 White, fragrant flowers appear in summer, then fade to dusky pink.
 Likes light shade, good drainage, and little watering once established.
 Good choice for mass plantings, groundcover.
 No worries about spines, there are none!
 Texas.
 Asparagaceae/Agvaceae. rev 3/2015-Suzy Brooks